reside-ic/reside-ic.github.io/content/blog/debugging-dde.md

 sooner.
 Or would I?
 Faulty compiler optimisations and memory usage bugs can have similar side effects; both can do strange things when the code is tickled by an innocuous print command.
 Both can disappear when you turn optimisation off.
-(User memory bugs can also disappear only when you turn optimisation on...)
+(User memory bugs can also seemingly disappear when you turn optimisation on...)

 We briefly looked at the assembler code produced by the compiler, (`-S` on the gcc command line.
 It helps if the fragments of code you're comparing have